hassanhabbak/enron_fraud_detection/README.md

 The last 3 features were engineered.
 Feature 'bonus_per_salary' is how big of a bonus was received in comparison to the salary, to highlight extremely high bonuses to salary that may highlight fraud.
 For both features 'ratio_emails_from_poi' and 'ratio_emails_to_poi' are crucial in highlighting how much of the person's activity was emailing to and from POI.
 This could highlight if the person is also a POI.

 PCA was used for dimensionality reduction in some of the models used.
-However the end model used is insensitive to feature scaling (Adaboost and Random forest), so no scaling is required.
+However the end model used is insensitive to feature scaling (Random forest), so no scaling is required.

 # Algorithm used

-In the end I have selected Adaboost with Random Forest as a base classifier.
+In the end I have selected Random Forest.
 This resulted in a boost in precision and recall over other models, although there were certain models that were performing very close.
-I have tried (Bayes, Adaboost Bayes, Randomforest, PCA with SVM).
+I have tried (Bayes, Adaboost Bayes, PCA with SVM).
 When using PCA with Bayes it resulted in much less accuracy.
 However the rest were very close in performance.
-The reason I selected Adaboost with Randomforest is that it does not require any feature scaling and also deals really well with high dimensionality.
+The reason I selected Randomforest is that it does not require any feature scaling and also deals really well with high dimensionality.

 # Model tuning